-It's easy to get drawn into a lease deal.
+It's easy to get drawn into a business or personal contract hire deal.
 They're convenient, good value for money and the low monthly payments seem easy to keep up.

 Sometimes of course, like all things in life, your lease might not go to plan.